Memory of our 3 Squadron Colleagues who Gave their

 Son of Hubert and Beulah Rutter, of Armadale, Victoria, Australia.
 B.Mech.Eng.
 (Melbourne)

-(Later, on 11/1/42, Hugo Schneider of I/JG27 was shot down and killed by Nicky Barr .
-Coincidentally, Tiny Cameron was also shot down once more in this combat, by either Leutnant Hans-Arnold Stahlschmidt or Leutnant Friedrich Korner.
-Cameron was taken prisoner.)
+[Tiny Cameron force-landed west of El Adem but returned to the Squadron three days later.
+Wing Commander Pete Jeffrey in AN408 force-landed at Tobruk.
+Two months later, on 11/1/42, Hugo Schneider of I/JG27 was shot down and killed by 3 Squadron's Nicky Barr.
+Coincidentally, Tiny Cameron was also shot down once more during this combat - by either Leutnant Hans-Arnold Stahlschmidt or Leutnant Friedrich Korner; Cameron was taken prisoner.]

 Son of Norman and Mary Emmeline Wilson, of Glen Osmond, South Australia.